taylordotfish/pyrcb/docs/reference.rst

    with those parameters are case-insensitive, so you don't have to call :meth:`~str.lower` on them first.

+   Nicknames which represent the user a command originated from are of type `Nickname`, a subclass of `IStr`.
+This means they have two additional
+   attributes: ``username`` and ``hostname``.
+See individual methods' descriptions for more information.

    Case-insensitive strings abide by `IRC case rules`_, which state that ``{}|^`` are lowercase equivalents of ``[]\~``.
 See `IStr` for more info.